Professor Paul Russell

 Paul currently leads the University-approved Centre for Research in Coastal and Ocean Science and Engineering (CCOSE) (www.plymouth.ac.uk/research/ccose) that brings together a coherent group of staff specialising in coastal processes, marine physics and coastal engineering.
 He contributed to the Queens Anniversary Award, 'Education and research solutions for the global marine sector', 2011-2015, and was part of the delegation that attended the Guildhall / Buckingham Palace to receive the award.
 In 2011 he was short-listed for the University’s Innovative Research Award.

 Paul Russell is Professor of Coastal Dynamics in the School of Biological and Marine Sciences, Head of the University’s Centre for Research in Coastal and Ocean Science and Engineering (CCOSE) and UoA7 Co-ordinator for REF2021.
 He has authored over 150 research papers and has received £5M of grant income to the University of Plymouth as a named investigator on 24 research grants mostly, from NERC and EPSRC.
-He has 19 PhD completions and 3 current PhD students.
+He has supervised 22 PhD students to successful completion.

 (Centre for Coastal and Ocean Science and Engineering)